Get

 One of the most crucial things you can do for your pregnant dog is to make sure she gets proper nutrition.
 If your dog is currently on a good quality dog diet and is in a healthy condition, you may not have to make changes to her food for the first two-thirds of her pregnancy.
 Overfeeding during pregnancy can also be harmful, leading to obesity, stress on the puppies, and difficulties in labor.

-You should follow your vet’s advice, but it is usually recommended to serve puppy food that is high in energy and key nutrients and easily digestible, starting from week 6 of your dog’s pregnancy.
+You should follow a vet’s advice, but it is usually recommended to serve puppy food that is high in energy and key nutrients and easily digestible, starting from week 6 of your dog’s pregnancy.
 Multiple small meals throughout the day are best, as the rapidly growing puppies don’t leave much room for the mother’s gastrointestinal tract.

 2. Exercise